 The OGE Energy Corp.
 Employees' Stock Ownership and Retirement Savings Plan ("Plan"), originally the Oklahoma Gas and Electric Company Employees' Thrift Plan, was adopted in 1981 and became effective January 1, 1982.
 By action of OGE Energy Corp.'s Board of Directors taken on July 15, 1998, the Oklahoma Gas and Electric Company Employees' Stock Ownership Plan ("ESOP") and participants' ESOP accounts thereunder were merged into the Plan effective October 1, 1998.
 The Plan is a defined contribution trusteed plan.
 Fidelity Management Trust Company ("Fidelity") serves as the Trustee of the Plan and is responsible for the safekeeping and investment of all contributions made to the trust in accordance with the Trust Agreement between OGE Energy Corp. ("Company") and the Trustee.
-The following description of the Plan provides only general information about the Plan's provisions.
+The following description of the Plan describes the terms of the Plan on December 31, 2013, unless otherwise noted, and provides only general information about the Plan's provisions.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.